 The Court actively seeks and applies for funding to support specialized programming and services.
-The Court closed out the Justice for Families grant in 2019.
-The Justice for Families Grant initially funded improvements in all aspects of the criminal justice systems interacting with individuals exposed to domestic violence, dating violence, sexual assault, and stalking.
+The Court was awarded a new Justice for Families ("JFF") grant in 2020 (the Court had previously been awarded a JFF grant which it successfully closed out.)
+The Justice for Families Grant will fund improvements in aspects of the criminal justice system that are related to domestic violence, dating violence, sexual assault, and stalking.
+This grant will continue to support the work of the Coordinated Community Response Team.
+Justice for Families will provide funding for training and professional development and was modified to provide funding to Tribal Citizens needing representation by attorneys in various civil proceedings.

-This grant supported the work of the Coordinated Community Response Team.
-Justice for Families provided funding for training and professional development and was modified to provide funding to Tribal Citizens needing representation by attorneys in various civil proceedings.
 The Tribal Court continues to manage a grant awarded through the Office on Violence against Women, for the purpose of implementing Special Domestic Violence Criminal Jurisdiction.
-The grant funds facilitate the prosecution of non-Native offenders where the victim is Native and the offense occurs within the Tribe's jurisdiction.
+The grant funds facilitate the prosecution of non-Native offenders where the victim is Native, and the offense occurs within the Tribe's jurisdiction.
 This grant also funds training in the areas of investigation, due process, and offender programming.
 As this grant continues, the Court will use funding to ensure that we have the best policies and practices to provide victim safety, offender accountability, and due process rights to those involved in the justice system.